Partners

 National Institute of Health and Medical Research (INSERM)

-Research Institute for Development (IRD)
+French National Research Institute for Sustainable Development (IRD)

 University of Montpellier